hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 }
 ```

+Notice that we have still inherited the original create event using `event_inherited` which will run the parent's create event first.
+You might think that this would only allow us to extend the parent's behaviour.
+In Gamemaker you have the option to override the event which does not run the parent's create event.

+However since we are encapsulating our functionality in methods rather than whole events we choose to inherit them.
+The overriding here occurs when we re-define the `attack` method.
+This gives us much more control over what is overridden while still being able to inherit other methods and variables.

 #### Extending
 Extending the capabilities of a parent object by adding new code and behaviours e.g. adding a secondary attack to a child enemy that is not present in any other enemies.